HassanMunene/AirbnbClone/README.md

-## ⚙️ Understanding the Application Structure
+## ⚙️ Understanding the application structure

 This airbnb clone follows the Next.js **App Router** structure, with all major files located within the `src/` directory.
 Below is an overview of the key directories and their purposes.